chrispy-snps/public-domain-recipes/content/stir-fried-chicken-with-an-orange-sauce.md

 author: jacob-smith
 ---

+# Stir Fried Chicken with an Orange Sauce

 I could have called this Orange Chicken but I feel like some people wouldn't classify my recipe that way.

 ## Ingredients